tendermint/liquidity/doc/client.md

 The order price is the exchange ratio of X/Y, where X is the amount of the first coin and Y is the amount of the second coin when their denoms are sorted alphabetically.
 Increasing order price reduces the possibility for your request to be processed and results in buying uatom at a lower price than the pool price.

-For explicit calculations, The swap fee rate must be the value that set as liquidity parameter in the current network.
+For explicit calculations, the swap fee rate must be the value that set as liquidity parameter in the current network.
 The only supported swap-type is 1\.
 For swap algorithm details, see the [light paper](https://github.com/tendermint/liquidity/blob/develop/doc/LiquidityModuleLightPaper_EN.pdf).

 Usage: